 Cable and wire harness products complement a variety of electronic manufacturing industries.
 As trusted wire harness manufacturers for hundreds of businesses across the world, we know just what it takes to create a high-quality custom cable assembly.
 Our services include designing, prototyping, splicing, strip and crimp as well as a number of other highly specialized cable harness manufacturing solutions.
 You can count on PCB Solutions to stay true to our promise of fast delivery times while maintaining highly-competitive prices – all of it without compromising on the quality our clients depend on.

-Whether you need to develop improved heat dissipation or simply want to keep the chassis of your project tidy, wiring harnesses can do a great deal for your device.
-PCB Solutions can create the perfect harness for your project and improve its overall efficiency.
-Give your wired projects longevity and protection with custom designed and manufactured wiring harnesses.
+Whether you need to improve heat dissipation or simply want to keep the chassis of your project tidy, wiring harnesses can do a great deal for your device.
+As a result, PCB Solutions creates the perfect wire harness for your project and improve its overall efficiency.
+Due to this, give your wired projects longevity and protection with custom designed and manufactured wiring harnesses.